 The Puerto Rico Trench runs E-W about 100 km to the north of Puerto Rico and the northern Virgin Islands.
-The deepest section of the trench, approximately 8 km, is located to the north of http://www.fema.gov/earthquake/earthquake-hazard-maps
+The deepest section of the trench, approximately 8 km, is located to the north of Puerto Rico.

-Puerto Rico.
 The Anegada Passage fault zone extends for approximately 375 km north-east and comprises a series of interconnected basins up to 4.4 km deep.
-This deep trench separates St.

-Croix from the Puerto Rico - Virgin Islands platform (EQE International 1994).
+This deep trench separates St. Croix from the Puerto Rico-Virgin Islands platform (EQE International 1994).

 The extent of the earthquake risk is not uniform territory-wide.
-Figure illustrates the geographic coverage of earthquake hazard-prone areas on the three major islands.
+Figure 4.6 through 4.8 illustrates the geographic coverage of earthquake hazard-prone areas on the three major islands.

 St. Thomas and St. John have been formed as a result of underwater volcanic flows and can be considered to have very similar geology.
 Both islands have a thin soil cover of sedimentary deposits, limestone, alluvium, and recent beach deposits.
-The Cretaceous-aged Louise and Water Island formations are highly weathered, jointed, and fractured (Geoscience Associates 1984).
+The Cretaceous-aged Louisehoj and Water Island formations are highly weathered, jointed, and fractured (Geoscience Associates 1984).
 From a geologic standpoint, the islands are necessarily the same landmass, separated by a garden, Pillsbury Sound.

-As illustrated in the maps (Figure 4.7, 4.8, and 4.9), the hazard intensity varies throughout St. Thomas and St. John.
+As illustrated in the maps (Figure 4.6, 4.7, and 4.8), the hazard intensity varies throughout St. Thomas and St. John.
 On both islands, hillsides are susceptible to earthquake-induced land sliding.
 Geoscience Associates (1984) point to several causes that have increased susceptibility to these islands.
 They include increased hillside development, removal of slope vegetation, and steeper man-made slopes.

-Other critical areas include the waterfront area of Charlotte Amalie that is built upon alluvial soils and various landfill.
+Other critical areas include the waterfront area of Charlotte Amalie that is built upon alluvial soils and various land fill.

 The performance of such materials is notoriously poor.

-FIGURE: 4.7 Earthquake Hazard Map, St. Thomas
+FIGURE 4.6 Earthquake Hazard Map, St. Thomas

-FIGURE: 4.8 Earthquake Hazard Map, St. Croix
+FIGURE 4.7 Earthquake Hazard Map, St. Croix